defold/tutorial-colorslide/README.md

 Unfortunately there is an instant error.
 The console says:

 ```
-ERROR:GAMEOBJECT: The collection 'default' could not be created since there is
+ERROR:GAMEOBJECT: The collection 'default' could not be created since there is already a socket with the same name.
-already a socket with the same name.
+ERROR:GAMEOBJECT: AcquireResources NewCollection RESULT_OUT_OF_RESOURCES
-WARNING:RESOURCE: Unable to create resource: /main/level_1/level_1.collectionc
+WARNING:RESOURCE: Unable to create resource: /main/level_1/level_1.collectionc: OUT_OF_RESOURCES
 ERROR:GAMESYS: The collection /main/level_1/level_1.collectionc could not be loaded.
 ```